aragon/aragon-react-boilerplate/README.md

 - First start your app's development server running `npm run start:app`, and keep that process running.
 By default it will rebuild the app and reload the server when changes to the source are made.

-- After that, you can run `npm run start:aragon:http` or `npm run start:aragon:http:template` which will compile your app's contracts, publish the app locally and create a DAO.
+- After that, you can run `npm run start:http` or `npm run start:http:template` which will compile your app's contracts, publish the app locally and create a DAO.
 You will need to stop it and run it again after making changes to your smart contracts.

 Changes to the app's background script (`app/script.js`) cannot be hot-reloaded, after making changes to the script, you will need to either restart the development server (`npm run start:app`) or rebuild the script `npm run build:script`.

 ### Using IPFS

-Running your app using IPFS will mimic the production environment that will be used for running your app. `npm run start:aragon:ipfs` will run your app using IPFS.
+Running your app using IPFS will mimic the production environment that will be used for running your app. `npm run start:ipfs` will run your app using IPFS.
 Whenever a change is made to any file in your front-end, a new version of the app needs to be published, so the command needs to be restarted.

 ## What's in this boilerplate?